Pyrokahd/pacman_java_studyproject/README.md

 # pacman_java_studyproject
-A project created in my studies as exercise in object oriented programming with java.
+A text based pacman project created in my studies as exercise in object oriented programming with java.
 The AI for the ghosts was never implemented.

+Created in Eclipse as IDE.